Stress in relationships with family, friends and significant others may lead to an earlier death says a new Danish study.

 The study, conducted in Denmark, took a look at a group of 9,870 people in their 30s, 40s and 50s.
 Their health was tracked from 2000 to 2011.

-The study found that one in every ten people said that their partner or their children were constantly (or very often) demanding and made them stressed.
+The study found that one in every ten people said that their partner or their children were constantly (or very often) demanding and made them stress.

-Six percent of those studied said that there was always conflict with other members of their family and two percent said that they constantly had conflict with friends.
+Six percent of those studied said that their was always conflict with other members of their family and two percent said that they constantly had conflict with friends.